quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part44_38._Redundant_D.md

 ---

 #### RAID-5 Bandwidth Calculation for Small Writes
-RAID-5 can achieve a total bandwidth of \( N \cdot R / 4 \) for small writes.
+RAID-5 can achieve a total bandwidth of $N \cdot R / 4$ for small writes.
 This improvement comes from the ability to distribute writes across multiple disks, thereby increasing parallelism.

 :p What is the formula for calculating the total bandwidth for small writes in RAID-5?
 ??x
-The formula for the total bandwidth for small writes in RAID-5 is \( N \cdot R / 4 \).
+The formula for the total bandwidth for small writes in RAID-5 is $N \cdot R / 4$.
 This reflects that each write operation still incurs a cost of four I/O operations (one for the data and three for parity), but these can be spread across multiple disks.

 For example, if you have 4 disks:
 - Each write operation involves writing to one disk and updating parity on another three.
-- This results in \( 4 \cdot R / 4 = R \) writes per second.
+- This results in $4 \cdot R / 4 = R$ writes per second.

 Here is a simplified model of the calculation:
 ```java